BZandi/Spectral-Optimisation/README.md

-# Spectral optimisation pipeline for multi-primary LED luminaries
+# Spectral optimisation pipeline for multi-primary LED lighting systems
 In this repository, the Matlab code for spectrally optimising a 15-channel LED luminaire, using a multi-objective optimisation method is provided.
 The current version of this code can optimise a spectrum with the objectives luminance and the CIExy-1931 chromaticity coordinates.

 **Correspondence:** [zandi@lichttechnik.tu-darmstadt.de](mailto:zandi@lichttechnik.tu-darmstadt.de)<br>